- Contributing to Charity

 If you routinely go through closets for used clothing to give away, find time for a year-end sweep.
 Making the donation by New Year’s Eve earns you a deduction for the current year.

 New: Starting in the 2020 tax year you can now deduct up to $300 of cash donations made to qualified charities, even if you do not itemize!

 Here is a good guide to the differing value’s of items you are donating: https://satruck.org/Home/DonationValueGuide

-For 2002, you can give away as much as $11,000 a year to any number of people without triggering the federal gift tax.
-The tax-free amount doubles to $22,000 if your spouse joins you in making the gift.
+For 2020, you can give away as much as $15,000 a year to any number of people without triggering the federal gift tax.
+The tax-free amount doubles to $30,000 if your spouse joins you in making the gift.
 You don’t get a tax deduction for such gifts.
 But there’s an important advantage: Assets given away during your life-and any future appreciation-won’t be in your estate to be taxed after you die.
 And income generated by the gift is taxed to the new owner, not to you.
-(If you give assets to your own children, however, the income from those assets can be taxed in your tax bracket until the children reach age 14.)

-Assume, for example, that a couple plans to give $40,000 to their son.
-If they give it all during one year, $22,000 of the gift would be sheltered from the gift tax, the other $18,000 subject to it.
+Assume, for example, a couple plans to give $40,000 to their son.
+If they give it all during one year, $30,000 of the gift would be sheltered from the gift tax, the other $10,000 subject to it.
 However, if half the gift was given in December and the other half in January, the full $40,000 would be protected.
-(In fact, few people really have to pay the federal gift tax because the law includes a credit that pays the tax on the first $1 million worth of gifts that go over the $11,000 limit.)

 If you make the gift by check, be sure the recipient cashes the December check before the end of the year.
 Unlike the rules for itemized deductions-which allow a deduction for the year you give the check regardless of when it is cashed-when a gift is involved, it is considered given in the year the check is cashed.